AdeWow/prolific-personalities/replit.md

 ### Asset Management
 The `attached_assets/` directory contains content documents that inform the quiz design, archetype descriptions, and educational content.
 These are referenced by the frontend pages but not directly imported as modules.

+### Blog Content System
+The blog is powered by a simple TypeScript data file (`client/src/data/blog-posts.ts`) containing an array of blog post objects.
+Each post includes:
+- Metadata: id, title, slug, excerpt, publishDate, author, readTime, tags
+- Content: Markdown-style string with headings and bold formatting
+- Blog listing page (`/blog`) displays all posts in a card grid with metadata
+- Blog post detail page (`/blog/:slug`) renders the full content with simple paragraph/heading parsing
+- Each post ends with a CTA card encouraging users to take the assessment